-Experiential learning takes place outside the classroom through research with faculty, internships, or service learning.
-We encourage you to consider experiential learning as part of your total educational experience at Pitt.
+Experiential learning takes place outside the classroom when you pursue research with faculty, internships, or service learning.
+We encourage you to consider it as part of your educational experience at Pitt.

 Honors in Psychology

-The honors designation in psychology offers a challenging and interesting research experience, through which students work with a faculty member, write a thesis, and earn the recognition that comes with superior performance.
+The honors designation offers a challenging and interesting research experience through which students work with a faculty member, write a thesis, and earn the recognition that comes with superior performance.
 Learn More

-The Dietrich School of Arts & and Sciences allows a maximum of 24 experiential learning credits toward the degree; therefore, students can take 12 research/internships credits through A&S and/or other A&S departments in addition to the 12 credit maximum in psychology.
+The Dietrich School of Arts & and Sciences allows a maximum of 24 experiential learning credits toward your degree; therefore, you can take 12 research/internships credits through A&S and/or other A&S departments in addition to the 12-credit maximum in psychology.

-All experiential learning opportunities during the summer are offered as 12-week session courses only and therefore, require enrollment by the published add/drop deadline.
-The four and six-week sessions are not available for experiential learning opportunities.
+All experiential learning opportunities during the summer are offered as 12-week session courses only and require enrollment by the published add/drop deadline.